-The District, which is an independent special district of the State of Florida, created under the laws of Florida, was organized for the purpose of continued development, administration, and maintenance of properties for recreational and related activities for the unincorporated area of Hillsborough County known as Carrollwood Subdivision.
-The District is governed by a Board of Trustees comprised of nine persons elected for two-year terms by the qualified voters residing in Carrollwood Subdivision.
+The District is an independent special district of the State of Florida, created under the Laws of Florida, was organized for the purpose of continued development, administration, and maintenance of properties for recreational and related activities for the unincorporated area of Hillsborough County known as Carrollwood Subdivision.
+The governing body of Carrollwood Recreation District is a Board comprised of nine trustees elected for two-year terms by the qualified voters residing in Carrollwood Subdivision.

-For financial reporting purposes, the District is required to include in its financial statements all entities and organizations that are controlled by or dependent upon the District as determined on the basis of financial interdependency, selection of governing authority, designation of management, ability to influence operations, and accountability for fiscal matters.
-Pursuant to the provisions of GASB Statements No. 14 and 39, the District's financial statements do not include any other component units.
+For financial reporting purposes, the District is required to include all entities and organizations that are controlled by or dependent upon the District as determined on the basis of financial interdependency, selection of governing authority, designation of management, ability to influence operations, and accountability for fiscal matters.
+Under the provisions of GASB Statements No. 14 and 39, the District's financial statements do not include any other component units.